 Weddingscapes are a very big strength of this lens.
 Think of a bride getting ready with her attendants surrounding her.
 Think of the first dance at the wedding reception, with this lens capturing the bride and groom large in the frame with the guests encircling them in the background.

-While 20mm is perhaps slightly wide for use as a general purpose zoom lens without at least one additional focal length available, there are general purpose uses for 20mm.
+While 20mm is perhaps slightly wide for use as a general purpose lens without at least one additional focal length available, there are general purpose uses for 20mm.
 I successfully used this lens to capture the family's Christmas Eve and morning festivities.

 Videographers will find a host of uses for 20mm.